danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 It's a little hard to figure out what's what with all those digests, but rest assured, you will _never_ find yourself doing this manually, ever again.

-Now, on to updating our config and manifest files with the new layer.
-Once done, we also need to make sure, we encode them again with their respective updated sha256 digests.
+Next, we need to update config and manifest files with the new layer.
+After that, we also need to make sure that we encode them again with their respective updated sha256 digests.

 ```
 $ vim config.json